javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-nullish-coalescing-operator/article.md

 // without parentheses
 let area = height ??
 100 * width ??
 50;

-// ...works the same as this (probably not what we want): let area = height ??
+// ...works this way (not what we want): let area = height ??
 (100 * width) ??
 50;
 ```